 Note: Different proposal templates have different names and formats for this.
 Some break the book up into sections with descriptions of each section.
 Others expect a synopsis (especially for fiction writers).
 But all of them expect about 3–6 paragraphs of description.

-4. Outline and Chapter-Summaries
+4. Chapter Outline and Summaries

 Outline your book with one paragraph of summary for each chapter.